 Black & White stork, Short-toed & Booted eagle, Honey buzzard, Black kite, Lesser kestrel, European bee-eater, Hoopoe, European roller, Golden oriole, Great spotted cuckoo, Yellow wagtail (sbsp iberiae), Subalpine warbler, Orphean warbler, Spectacled warbler, Ortolan bunting, Calandra lark, Greater short-toed lark, Red-rumped swallow, Alpine swift, Pallid swift, Black-winged stilt, Caspian tern, Gull-billed tern, Whiskered tern, …

-Our trips are relaxed but focussed… with tour leaders and guides keen to make sure that each participant gets the most out of each trip – whatever your level of experience as a birder!
+Our trips are relaxed but focussed, with tour leaders and guides keen to make sure that each participant gets the most out of each trip – whatever your level of experience as a birder!
 Each day we follow roughly the same format unless specified otherwise in the tour details.
-As with all wildlife trips we want to make the most of the weather and take advantage of surprise opportunities, adjusting the programme where appropriate to your advantage!
+As with all wildlife trips we want to make the most of the weather and will take advantage of surprise opportunities, adjusting the programme where appropriate to your advantage.

 • Birdwatching before breakfast is available for early risers, with plenty to see around the accommodation

 • We set off for the day in the minibus at about 8:15am

 • A coffee stop is planned every day mid-morning